 - Sixteen-year-olds may fight chores, routines, and contributing to your household with more vigor as they grow in their confidence and identity and feel they should have the freedom to do more on their own without the ties to your household.
 They desire risk taking.
 Part-time jobs and getting a driver’s license can become healthy ways to fulfill that need.

-- Seventeen-year-olds have completed puberty, and thus are fully inhabiting their adult bodies, yet their adult brains have not fully formed.
+- Seventeen-year-olds have completed puberty and are fully inhabiting their adult bodies, yet their adult brains have not fully formed.
 These young adults are beginning to envision their future outside of your home.
 Some may be terrified while others will embrace and be excited by the future possibilities.
-They are more independent still and are taking less risks as they view their uncertain adult future.
+They are more independent and are taking fewer risks as they view their uncertain adult future.

-- Eighteen-year-olds will be more comfortable with adult responsibilities and returning to you for advice again.
+- Eighteen-year-olds will be more comfortable with adult responsibilities and returning to you for advice.
 They don’t feel they need to fight for their independence anymore since they are on the threshold of the adult world.
-They may fear their future and be also relish in the possibilities.
+They may fear their future yet also relish in the possibilities.

 - Nineteen-year-olds can be living on their own, so if they are not yet, think about them as an independent emerging adult under your roof.
-They can and should be making their own decisions about their daily and bigger choices like who to befriend or with who become romantic.
+They can and should be making their own decisions about their daily routines and bigger choices like whom to befriend or to become romantic.
 They may seek your advice and guidance knowing that, ultimately, they now have the right to choose for themselves.